CyrusNajmabadi/lang-design/CollectionLiterals.md

 1. All `expression_element` expressions, `dictionary_element` expressions, and `spread_element` expressions are evaluated left to right (similar to [array_creation_expression](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#array-creation-expressions)).
 These expressions are only evaluated once and any further references to them will refer to the result of that evaluation.

+1. Evaluation of the element expressions happens entirely first.
+Only after all those evaluations happen are calls to `Count` (or `Length` or `TryGetNonEnumeratedCount`) and all enumerations made.

 1. Certain translations below attempt to find a suitable `Add` method by which to add either `expression_element` or `spread_element` members to the collection.
 If such an `Add` method cannot be found *and* the value being added is some `KeyValuePair<,>` `"__kvp"`, then the translation will instead try to emit `__result[__kvp.Key] = __kvp.Value;`.

 <!--
 1. When evaluating a `spread_element`, the evaluation should happen with a target-type equivalent to the type of the collection being produced.
 If such a evaluation is not allowed, then the evaluation should happen using the natural-type of the `spread_element`.
 This difference can be demonstrated with: